 Ike's Love and Sandwiches699 South Mill Avenue, #107, Tempe

 This is one of those tucked away places — almost literally, as it’s hidden around a corner in the Brickyard Engineering section of Mill Avenue.
-Ike’s Love and Sandwiches has long lines, yes, but you can be comforted while waiting with the many framed celebrity photos and that a long line usually signifies good food.
+Ike’s Love and Sandwiches has good-sized sandwiches and many framed celebrity photos on the walls.
 Speaking of celebrities, that’s how you’ll be ordering — by picking a sandwich named for a beloved athlete, TV star, and more.
 Grab a Michael Jordan, Steve Jobs, Ted Danson, or even The Little Mermaid.
 And vegan and vegetarian options are plentiful.

 This downtown Tempe cornerstone is pretty versatile.
-You can stop in for a burrito lunch on the dog-friendly patio during or come after dark for a raucous balcony party spot known for its bucket-o-booze — almost calling forward memories of Bourbon Street.
+You can stop in for a burrito lunch on the dog-friendly patio during the day or come afterdark for more of a raucous time.
 But it’s that former scenario we want to focus on at C.A.S.A., because the food here is actually well done.
-While they used to have some more imaginative burrito choices, the carne asada, chile verde, and Cabo shrimp — either original, wet, or mac (and cheese) style — are still pretty good.
+While there used to have some more imaginative burrito choices, the carne asada, chile verde, and Cabo Camaron — either original, wet, or mac (and cheese) style — are still pretty good.
 Plus, you can sub vegan carne asada for any taco, burrito, or bowl.

 This is the type of place that non-college goers are grateful for — the bar and eatery on Mill Avenue with decent beer, food, and seating.
 The Handlebar serves an always-impressive selection of craft beers on tap and specialty cocktails, including the Paper Route — a PBR tall can, shot of Jameson, and a cigarette.
 There’re also hand-cut fries, burgers and brats, salads, sandwiches, and those amazing pretzels.
 The daily happy hour is from 3 to 6:30 p.m. (including all day on Wednesday), and regular specials include Brown Bag Mondays and Whiskey Tuesday.